Ampol: EG Ampol

 In 2003, Caltex Australia entered into a joint venture agreement with large supermarket retailer Woolworths.
 Shortly after in 2004, a similar fuel discount offer was launched by rival Coles Group.
 Woolworths' existing Plus Petrol service stations received Caltex branding and, similarly, Caltex service stations received Woolworths branding—the joint venture outlets became Caltex Woolworths.
-However, this was the case only with certain Caltex service stations close to Woolworths Supermarkets and many remain unassociated with the fuel discount offer until November 2018, when 125 Caltex-operated sites also began to accept the fuel discount offer.
+However, this was the case only with certain Caltex service stations close to Woolworths and many remain unassociated with the fuel discount offer until November 2018, when 125 Caltex-operated sites also began to accept the fuel discount offer.

 In April 2019, Woolworths sold all its 540 fuel stores to EG Group.
 They were rebranded to EG Ampol.
 As part of the sale, Woolworths fuel discount offers and collection of Woolworths Rewards points would be continued by EG Group for 15 years.

 Following the rebranding, all 540 EG Ampol sites, alongside 210 participating Ampol Foodary sites, continues to accept the four cents per litre discount petrol offer from Woolworths.
 Since 2022, EG Ampol was also partnering with fast food companies to deliver stores in some of their newer sites.
+As of July 2026, Ampol has increased the number of Ampol Foodary locations accepting the Woolworths four cents per litre discount petrol offer to over 450 participating locations as part of Ampol's acquisition of EG Australia.

+In 2025 Ampol announced it would acquire EG Australia.
+In 2026 the acquisition was approved by the ACCC, with Metro Petroleum electing to acquire 41 sites deemed anticompetitive.
+The acquisition was formally completed on 30 June 2026.